CRC: Fully General Model of Confidential Remote Computing: What is Confidential Remote Computing?

-From another perspective, \emph{Confidential Remote Computing} can go back to remote procedure calls (RPC) in distributed computing.
+From another perspective, \emph{\acrlong{crc}} can go back to remote procedure calls (RPC) in distributed computing.
 Any functions executing in remote nodes need to comply with security requirements.
-The following structure begins from local confidential computation (first stage), and the remote representation of confidential computation (second stage).
+The following structure begins with local confidential computation (first stage), and the remote representation of confidential computation (second stage).